 Turtle Heaven is just a short boat cruise to the east side of Gili Meno.
 As the name suggests, it is a favourite hangout of our most well known Gili residents - green and hawksbill turtles.
 Featuring a shallow entry and a gentle slope, the site caters for all level of divers.
 This means divers can either choose to go deep or cruise along the slope towards a large barricle.
 Many fish species can be seen here, including clownfish, and large lionfish.
 If you’re looking to snap yourself a turtle selfie, or find nemo, then Turtle Heaven is our suggestion.

 Curious about the other 20+ dive sites in the area?
-Then head on over to the Manta Dive website for our favourite hangouts on the Gilis.
+Then head on over to the our diving sites map for our favourite hangouts on the Gilis.

 When to Come to Gili Trawangan